Steven-Dawson18/lake-district-cycling/README.md

 From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be viewed here: https://steven-dawson18.github.io/lake-district-cycling/

 ---
 ## Credits <a name="credits"></a>